mlbridge/mlbridge.github.io/README.md

 repository for the ML Bridge Plugin can be found [here](https://github.com/mlbridge/coredns-mlbridge).

-- **The ML Bridge Middleware:** The middleware receives the request from the ML Bridge Plugin along with other metadata.
-The middleware infers whether the request is from a malicious or a benign website, from a vetted list.
+- **The ML Bridge Middleware:** The Middleware receives the request from the ML Bridge Plugin along with other metadata.
+The Middleware infers whether the request is from a malicious or a benign website, from a vetted list.
 However, if the domain is not in the vetted list, a machine learning model infers whether the request is malicious or benign, and then sends back a response to the plugin